looker/block-ga360-config/README.md

 ### Block Info

-This Block is modeled on the schema from Fivetrans's [GA 360 ETL](https://fivetran.com/directory/google-analytics-360).
+This Block is modeled on the schema from Fivetran's [GA 360 ETL](https://fivetran.com/directory/google-analytics-360).

 ### What if I find an error?
 Suggestions for improvements?